Fairness Without Harm: An Influence-Guided Active Sampling Approach: More experimental results

 \paragraph{Dataset details.} Compas dataset, also known as the Correctional Offender Management Profiling for Alternative Sanctions dataset, is a collection of data related to criminal defendants.
-It contains information on approximately 6,000 individuals who were assessed for risk of re-offending.
+It contains information on approximately 6,172 individuals who were assessed for risk of re-offending.
 The primary task associated with this dataset is predicting whether a defendant will re-offend ($Y=1$) or not ($Y=0$) within a certain time frame after their release.
 The sensitive attribute is often considered to be race, specifically whether the individual is classified as African American or not.
-The dataset has been divided into three subsets: training (4,000 instances), validation (1,000 instances), and test (1,000 instances).

-\paragraph{Hyper-parameter details.} In the experiments using Compas dataset, we train a multi-layer neural network with one hidden layer consisting of 64 neurons.
-The epochs are split into two phases: warm-up epochs (100 epochs) and training epochs (60 epochs).
+\paragraph{Hyper-parameter details.} In the experiments using the Compas dataset, we train a multi-layer neural network with one hidden layer consisting of 64 neurons.
+The epochs are split into two phases: warm-up epochs (20 epochs) and training epochs (50 epochs).
 The default label budget per round, which represents the number of solicited data samples, is set to 128.
 Furthermore, the default values for learning rate, momentum, and weight decay are 0.01, 0.9, and 0.0005, respectively.
 We resample the datasets to balance the class and group membership \citep{chawla2002smote}.
 The dataset is initially split into training and test sets at an 80-20 ratio.
 Then, we further split 20\% of the training set for initial training, reserving the remaining 80\% for sampling.
 Additionally, 20\% of the test set is selected to create a validation set.
 We use the entire model to calculate prediction influence and evaluate fairness for the dataset examples.

-\subsection{Full Version of Experimental Results}
+\subsection{Full version of experimental results}